developish/vagrant-wordpress/Readme.md

     $ vagrant up
     $ open http://localhost:8080

-Copy a base theme (like [Starkers][starkers]) into the theme directory, choose it in the Wordpress dashboard, and get to work!
+You'll need to install Wordpress (i.e. set up an admin user, name the Wordpress blog etc.).
+Then copy a base theme (like the totally stripped-down [Starkers][starkers]) into the theme directory, select Appearance > Themes in the Wordpress dashboard, choose the new theme and get to work!

 Your Ubuntu/PHP/MySQL box exists as a virtual machine.
 The website running on the virtual machine is pointing back at the theme directory on your local